star-bird/k3s/README.md

 The values to pass to helm for the ArgoCD chart installation.

-##### Additional components: tailscale and haproxy operators
+##### Additional components: tailscale operator

-They both have the same three variables as above, however these variables have "tailscale" or "haproxy" instead of "argocd".
+This has the same variables as above, however the names replace "argocd" with "tailscale".

 #### HA Kubernetes cluster needs a cluster load balancer for the API